 - Heart palpitations, hypertension, and increased risk of heart stroke.

-- High pitta can cause inflammation in the reproductive system such as epididymis and penis.
+- High pitta can cause inflammation in the reproductive system.
+This can lead to health disorders such as epididymitis.

 - Pitta aggravation can lead to burning pain during ejaculation.